superchris/codemash-2024/index.md

 # What do we need?
 - We've had the `template` element
 - We haven't had a way to add dynamic bits
-- W3C specs that aim to solve this
+- W3C specs that aim to solve this:
   - Template instantiation
   - DOM Parts